f-ei8ht/f8/content/posts/my-competitive-programming-setup.md

 ### Setup for linux

-I use **arch** by the way, so I will tell you how to setup for arch based distro's.

-I use 4189 build of sublime, you can download that as it is latest.
+I use 4189 build of sublime on arch by the way, you can download which one is latest.

-Hi there.
+Follow the steps on this [page](https://www.sublimetext.com/docs/linux_repositories.html#pacman).

+After downloading sublime text, download linter for c++ on sublime.
+- SublimeLinter
+- SublimeLinter-gcc